Last updated December 26, 2020.

 This support was originally open only to businesses (including sole proprietorships and partnerships) that were active on or before March 1, 2020; and that had paid out between $20K and $1.5M in payroll in 2019.
 The 2019 T4 Summary of Remuneration Paid was required as evidence of the payroll benchmark.

 Eligible applicants should approach their own financial institutions for access to this patient financing.
-We have seen wide variations on how the $40K is being distributed to qualifying companies — from a ‘Visa’ card with $40K limit… to a single $40K ‘cash dump’ to the main bank account.
+We have seen wide variations on how the funds are being distributed to qualifying companies — from a ‘Visa’ card with $40K to $60K limit… to a single ‘cash dump’ to the main bank account.

 In essence, the RRRF is a CEBA program (see last section) for businesses that aren’t eligible for the CEBA.